Community Service. Building Faith and Character

 Students assist teachers with one-on-one tutoring and with special projects that require an extra pair of hands.
 This unique opportunity offers a great way to give back to the larger Catholic and city community during the school day.

-Those interested in participating should complete the online permission form and contact Anne Haines, Director of Faith Formation to schedule a meeting to determine best scheduling fits.
+Those interested in participating should contact Jason Gonzalez, Director of Faith Formation, to schedule a meeting to determine best scheduling fits.

 In conjunction with the Volunteer Center of Milwaukee, teams of students (4-6) help Milwaukee area residents prepare their homes and properties for winter (raking, windows, garden clean-up, etc).